caderek/arrows/packages/multimethod/README.md

 multiply(2, [1, 2, 3]) // -> throws an Error (no match and no default method for these arguments)
 ```

-Returns **Multimethod** Returns an immutable multimethod that can be used as ordinary function

 ### method

 Adds method to a multimethod